A worrying trend

 Consider the wider, longer-term impacts

 As well as the immediate impact of these crimes – theft of personal possessions, damage caused to the home, and the need to upgrade and enhance security features, there are also the secondary and often lesser considered impacts that these crimes have.
 As the research shows, 49% of those who were victims of crime stated they are concerned it would happen again, while 47% say their anxiety has increased.
-Both figures are significant increases from 2022 research and reflect the personal side to these criminal acts.
+Both figures are significant increases from the 2022 research and reflect the personal side to these criminal acts.
 It is not uncommon for victims of aggravated burglaries or violent robberies to seek the help and support of counsellors and consider moving home altogether in the aftermath of an incident.

 Peace of mind